How Much Does It Cost to Add an Electrical Outlet in 2025?

 FAQs

-How much is it to install an outlet behind a TV?
+How much does it cost install an outlet behind a TV?

 How much does it cost to install an outlet for a microwave?

 Most countertop and over-the-range microwaves require a 120V, three-prong outlet on a dedicated circuit.
-The cost of these outlets will be on the higher end of the typical 120V cost range at $3 to $5.
-You’ll also need to budget for labor, which averages about $55 per hour.
+The cost of these outlets is on the higher end of the typical 120V cost range.